rolandjlevy/registration-and-login-with-MERN/README.md

 - Install dependencies with `npm install`
 - Create a `.env` file in the root directory
 - Add the `MONGODB_URI` and `PORT` variables to the `.env` file (I will provide these in an email)
-- Run `npm start` to start the server
+- Run `npm run dev` to start the client and the server
 - Go to `http://localhost:8080`